 The Fall of Jerusalem

-8 The Chaldeans burned the king’s house down, and the houses of the people, and broke down the walls of Jerusalem.
-9 Then Nebuzaradan the captain of the guard carried away captive into Babylon the remnant of the people who remained in the city, the deserters also who had defected to him, and the remnant of the people who remained.
-10 But Nebuzaradan the captain of the guard left the poor people, who had nothing, in the land of Judah, and gave them vineyards and fields at the same time.
+8 The Chaldeans burned the king’s house down and the houses of the people and broke down the walls of Jerusalem.
+9 Then Nebuzaradan the captain of the guard took the remnant of the people who remained in the city and carried them into Babylon, the deserters also who had defected to him and the remnant of the people who remained.
+10 But Nebuzaradan the captain of the guard left the poor people, who had nothing in the land of Judah and gave them vineyards and fields at the same time.

-13 So Nebuzaradan the captain of the guard sent, with Nebushazban, Rabsaris, and Nergal Sharezer, Rabmag, and all the chief officers of the king of Babylon; 14 they sent for Jeremiah and took him from the court of the guard, and committed him to Gedaliah the son of Ahikam, the son of Shaphan, that he should carry him home.
+13 So Nebuzaradan the captain of the guard, along with Nebushazban, Rabsaris, and Nergal Sharezer, Rabmag, and all the chief officials of the king of Babylon, 14 sent for Jeremiah and took him from the court of the guard, and committed him to Gedaliah the son of Ahikam, the son of Shaphan, that he should take him home.
 So he lived among the people.

 Jeremiah Remains in Judah

 1 The word which came to Jeremiah from the Lord, after Nebuzaradan the captain of the guard had let him go from Ramah, when he had taken him being bound in chains among all the captives of Jerusalem and Judah, who were taken captive to Babylon.
 2 The captain of the guard took Jeremiah, and said to him, “The Lord your God pronounced this disaster on this place, 3 and the Lord has brought it about, and has done according to what he spoke.
 Because you people have sinned against the Lord, and have not obeyed his voice, therefore this thing has come upon you.